 Requirements for Admission

 On entry, applicants must hold a bachelor’s degree or equivalent in a relevant discipline.
-Many accepted students already hold advanced degrees in medicine or a social science discipline.
-The admissions committee looks for candidates specifically with:
+Many entering students already hold advanced degrees in medicine or a social science discipline.
+The admissions committee looks for candidates with:

-- TOEFL test with a minimum IBT score of 100 with a minimum of 25 in the writing section and no less than 23 in the remaining 3 sections (listening, reading, and speaking);
+- TOEFL test with a minimum IBT score of 100 with a minimum of 25 in the writing section, and no less than 23 in the remaining 3 sections.

 - Relevant global health or public health research experience is required.
-The review committee looks for applicants with international work experience for a minimum of 6 months or more full-time equivalent (FTE) over recent years; health work with a migrant population at the domestic level for a minimum of 6 months or more FTE over recent years; substantive policy or advocacy work on a global health issue (e.g. HIV) at the domestic or international level for a minimum of 6 months or more FTE.
+The review committee looks for applicants with experience equivalent to a minimum of 6 months or more full-time equivalent (FTE) over recent years, which can include international work experience relevant to public health; domestic health work with migrant or other vulnerable populations; or substantive policy or advocacy work on a global health issue.

-For information related to admissions procedures and deadlines, as well as information on financial assistance, visit: https://www.hsph.harvard.edu/admissions/degree-programs/.
-For inquiries, please contact the Harvard Chan School Admissions Office (phone: 617-432-1031 or by email: email@example.com).
+For information related to admissions procedures and deadlines, as well as information on financial assistance, please contact the Harvard Chan School Admissions Office.